 Valid reasons for the refusal of all or part of a request are:

-In England, Scotland and Wales there is no requirement for your employer to allow an appeal.
-However, if your application is refused you should be able to discuss your request if there is new information that was not available at the time of the original decision, or if you feel that the application was not handled in line with your employer’s policy.
+If your application is refused you should be able to discuss your request if there is new information that was not available at the time of the original decision, or if you feel that the application was not handled in line with your employer’s policy.
 Having a clear appeal process can also help avoid a workplace grievance.
-As with the initial discussion, it is good practice to allow an employee to be accompanied by a work colleague to any appeal meeting.
+As with the initial discussion, it is good practice to allow you to be accompanied by a work colleague to any appeal meeting.
 Your employer must consider the whole request, including any appeal, within three months of first receiving the original request (unless an extension is agreed).

 There may be grounds for a claim to an employment tribunal if the employer fails to provide a valid reason for refusing your request or if there has been a breach of procedure.
 Refusal of a flexible working application could, in some circumstances, be discriminatory.
 For example, if a requirement for staff to work a particular working pattern puts women with childcare commitments at a particular disadvantage when compared to men - which cannot be justified - this treatment could amount to sex discrimination.

-Employees must present their complaint to an employment tribunal within three months of the date that the employer’s decision is notified on appeal or, if in relation to procedural breaches, three months from the date of the alleged breach.
+Employees must present their complaint to an employment tribunal within three months of the date that the employer’s decision or, if in relation to procedural breaches, three months from the date of the alleged breach.
 Please contact us for further advice on 0345 772 6100.